Safety Glasses Selection Guide

 Grey/Smoke Lens For outdoor work where there is direct exposure to sunlight.
 A grey/smoke lens protects against natural glare and assist in colour recognition.

 Mirror Lens For outdoor work.
-The mirror lens protect the eyes against natural and artificial glare whilst dissipating heat.
+The mirror lens protects the eyes against natural and artificial glare whilst dissipating heat.

 Brown Lens A medium tint for outdoor work.
-The brown lens provide the benefits of a darker, glare protective tint whist improving contrast and colour recognition.
+The brown lens provides the benefits of a darker, glare protective tint whilst improving contrast and colour recognition.

 Transitional Lens A transitional lens colour varies, usually between smoke and clear, dependent on the light conditions the wearer is in, making them an ideal choice for people who move in between in and outdoor work.
 Lens transition times can vary.